microsoft/Mobius/README.md

 Mobius API usage samples are available at:

+* [Examples folder](./examples) which contains standalone [C# projects](/notes/running-mobius-app.md#running-mobius-examples-in-local-mode) that can be used as templates to start developing Mobius applications

 * [Samples project](csharp/Samples/Microsoft.Spark.CSharp/) which uses a comprehensive set of Mobius APIs to implement samples that are also used for functional validation of APIs

-* [Examples folder](./examples) which contains standalone C# projects that can be used as templates to start developing Mobius applications

-* Performance test scenarios implemented in [C#](csharp/Perf/Microsoft.Spark.CSharp) and [Scala](scala/perf) for side by side comparison of Spark driver code
+* Mobius performance test scenarios implemented in [C#](csharp/Perf/Microsoft.Spark.CSharp) and [Scala](scala/perf) for side by side comparison of Spark driver code

 ## Documents